stevehanstudio/piRNA_workflow/totalRNA-seq/README.md

 snakemake --use-conda --conda-create-envs-only
 ```

-### Python 2.7 Requirement
+### Python Environment

-The `trimfastq.py` script requires Python 2.7 due to legacy dependencies.
-The conda environment `trimfastq.yaml` handles this automatically.
-For new projects, consider using modern alternatives like `cutadapt` for read trimming.
+The `trimfastq.py` script has been modernized to use Python 3.9+.
+The conda environment `python.yaml` handles all dependencies automatically.
+The script maintains full compatibility with the original Python 2.7 version.

 ## Original Commands